GSA/idmanagement.gov/_governance/fpkiaudit.md

 The FPKI has the following supplementary guidance:

-- [Security Controls Overlay of NIST Special Publication 800-53 Revision 5 Security Controls for FPKI Systems (PDF, February 2021)]({{site.baseurl}}/docs/fpki-overlay-sp-800-53.pdf){:target="_blank"}{:rel="noopener noreferrer"} – The application of NIST Special Publication (SP) 800-53 security controls is required to operate a Certification Authority that is used in the FPKI and contains federal data.
+- [Security Controls Overlay of NIST Special Publication 800-53 Revision 5 Security Controls for FPKI Systems (PDF, February 2021)]({{site.baseurl}}/docs/fpki-overlay-sp-800-53.pdf){:target="_blank"}{:rel="noopener noreferrer"} – The application of NIST Special Publication (SP) 800-53 security controls is required to operate a CA that is used in the FPKI and contains federal data.
 Review the controls overlay document to understand the requirements and details of each applicable control.
 - [FPKI Key Recovery Policy (PDF, October 2017)]({{site.baseurl}}/docs/fpki-key-recovery.pdf){:target="_blank"}{:rel="noopener noreferrer"} - The FPKI Key Recovery Policy (KRP) supplements the FPKI Certificate Policies and describes the procedural and technical security controls needed to operate a Key Recovery System (KRS) securely, in accordance with FPKIPA requirements.
 - [Registration Authority Agreement Template v1.0 (Word, April 2017)]({{site.baseurl}}/docs/fpki-ssp-raa.docx){:target="_blank"}{:rel="noopener noreferrer"} - The purpose of this document is to identify and explain the roles and responsibilities of an enrollment/registration agent under the Federal PKI COMMON Policy Framework.
 - [FPKI Incident Management Plan (PDF, September 2020)]({{site.baseurl}}/docs/fpki-imp.pdf){:target="_blank"}{:rel="noopener noreferrer"} - This document provides guidance on the roles and responsibilities applicable to the FPKI Policy Authority (FPKIPA), FPKI Management Authority (FPKIMA), and FPKI affiliates in the event of an incident.